-Before coming to Georgetown, Professor Jia was a fellow and lecturer at Harvard Law School.
-He clerked for Justice David Souter and Justice Ruth Bader Ginsburg of the U.S. Supreme Court and Judge William Fletcher of the U.S. Court of Appeals for the Ninth Circuit.
-He is a graduate of Princeton, Oxford, where he studied as a U.S. Rhodes Scholar, and Harvard Law School, where he was an articles co-chair of the Harvard Law Review.
-He is the National Secretary of the Rhodes Scholarships for China.
+Before joining the academy, Professor Jia was an appellate lawyer and law clerk to Justice David Souter and Justice Ruth Bader Ginsburg of the U.S. Supreme Court and Judge William Fletcher of the U.S. Court of Appeals for the Ninth Circuit.
+He is a graduate of Princeton University, Oxford University, where he studied as a Rhodes Scholar, and Harvard Law School, where he was an articles co-chair of the Harvard Law Review.
+He is currently serving as the National Secretary of the Rhodes Scholarships for China.

 Scholarship